A Better World

 —Peter McCoy, Radical Mycology

 We live in an exciting era in the history of human-fungal relations.
 With an unprecedented ability to both cultivate fungi with ease, as well as understand the profound ecological significance of these species, humans today are offered unprecedented fungi-based solutions for addressing many pressing global issues.

 Fungi are keystone species in all ecosystems, fulfilling unique roles that increase plant and animal health, while stabilizing bioregional nutrient cycles across vast periods of time.
-Though rarely discussed in most schools, a holistic understanding of fungal ecology provides a novel paradigm for viewing the world: one in which life is influenced more profoundly by these overlooked organisms than by the flora and fauna more commonly discussed.
+Though rarely discussed in most schools, a holistic understanding of fungal ecology provides a novel paradigm for viewing the world: one in which life is influenced more profoundly by these overlooked organisms than by the flora and fauna most commonly discussed.

 Gourmet and medicinal mushrooms can also be grown on many urban and agricultural residues that have no other practical value (apart from composting).
-Once accepted on the scale that vegetable gardening and farming currently receive, these solutions will soon help people around the world eliminate the waste of many finite resources while producing healthy soils, nutrient-dense food, and potent natural medicine.
-In the world’s increasingly populated cities, mushroom cultivation – with its low light requirements and ability to readily utilize vertical space – offers a practical solution to increasing fresh food supplies in dense urban cores.
+Once accepted on the scale that vegetable gardening and farming currently receive, these solutions will increasingly enable people around the world to eliminate the waste of many finite resources while producing healthy soils, nutrient-dense food, and potent natural medicine.
+In the world’s increasingly populated cities, mushroom cultivation – with its minimal light requirements and ability to readily utilize vertical space – offers a practical solution to increasing fresh food supplies in dense urban cores.
 Fungal cultivation also refines crop, water, and livestock management practices, helping close the last loops in even the most holistic living system designs.

 In habitat revitalization and remediation efforts, fungi increase soil fertility, create fodder for wildlife, and reduce the effects of pollution in contaminated sites, thereby transforming abandoned tracts into productive farmlands and gathering spaces for community engagement.
 Through these and many other practices, applied mycology offers local economies new employment opportunities, all of which can easily be taught to people of any background or degree of physical ability.